yyqxdlg/riskLens/README.md

 ### Customize configuration
 See [Configuration Reference](https://cli.vuejs.org/config/).

 # RiskLens

 RiskLens is an interactive educational visualization website for exploring cardiovascular-related health factors.
 It allows users to enter personal health metrics, review a heuristic clinical profile score, compare themselves with the overall and filtered population, and inspect how metric changes affect the resulting profile.

+## Project Overview

+RiskLens is designed as a course project for clinical risk sensemaking and health-data visualization.
+The website supports user input, subgroup comparison, heuristic profile scoring, and risk simulation through an integrated visual interface.

+This project is intended for educational visualization purposes only and does not provide medical advice or clinical diagnosis.

+## Website Structure

+The website currently includes the following pages:

+- **Home** — main interaction and visualization interface
+- **About** — project overview, team information, data abstraction and provenance, task abstraction, scoring logic, feedback incorporation, future work, references, and project links
+- **Team** — team member profiles, contribution breakdown, and contact information
+- **Demo** — dedicated page for the project demo and presentation access

 ## Live Website